hashicorp/consul/website/source/docs/acl/acl-migrate-tokens.html.md

 ~> **Note**: Before starting the token migration process all Consul agents, servers and clients, must be running at least version 1.4.0.
-Additionally, you must ensure the Cluster is in a healthy state including a functioning leader.
+Additionally, you must ensure the cluster is in a healthy state including a functioning leader.
+Once the leader has determined that all servers in the cluster are capable of using the new ACL system, the leader will transition itself.
+Then, the other servers will transition themselves to the new system, followed by the client agents.
 You can use `consul info` to investigate the cluster health.

 Consul 1.4.0 retains full support for "legacy" ACL tokens so upgrades from Consul 1.3.0 are safe.
 Existing tokens will continue to work in the same